-Imagine a full day totally immersed in photography with no interruptions.
+Imagine two days totally immersed in photography with no interruptions.

 Imagine experiencing the beauty of nature in the North Georgia Mountains and capturing awesome images with your camera.

-Imagine learning how to use your digital SLR camera by building a foundation of photography skills such as:
+Imagine learning how to use your digital SLR or mirrorless camera by building a foundation of photography skills such as:

 - The exposure triangle